balena-os/balenaos-in-container/README.md

 - macOS or Linux: `-c, --config <config>`
 - Windows: `-c, -config <config>`

 The config can be downloaded from your balenaCloud dashboard.
-Once you have added an application click "Add a new device", click to expand the "Advanced" section and check "Download configuration file only" now click "Download configuration file".
+Once you have added an application click "Add a new device".
+Click on the arrow right next to the "Download balenaOS" button.
+Check "Download configuration file only" now click "Download configuration file".

 ## Example